-Brokerage Service is typically provided via a LA FIS or sometimes via staff based in Sure Start Children's Centres and is a Duty in the Childcare Act 2006.
+Brokerage Service is typically provided via a LA FIS or sometimes via staff based in Sure Start Children's Centres.
 The service must provide further assistance to parents who have had particular difficulties finding childcare that readily meets their needs.
 Children's Centre staff may also provide brokerage more generally speaking in terms of helping families by brokering access to a range of services provided by a range of partners.
 Brokering involves helping the family by acting as an intermediary when, for any reason, a family might find it difficult to access the service themselves.